kwarc93/audio-multieffect/README.md

 - STM32F746G-DISCO
 - STM32H745I-DISCO

+*Note 1: The STM32H745I-DISCO board supports parallel dual-core operation, where DSP operations are performed on Cortex-M7 and GUI on the Cortex-M4 core.*
-*Note 1: On STM32H745I-DISCO board, the application runs on single core (Cortex-M7) and the second core (Cortex-M4) should be put in stop mode.*
+*Note 2: On STM32H745I-DISCO board, when the application runs on single core (Cortex-M7), the second core (Cortex-M4) should be put in stop mode.*
-*Note 2: To use digital microphone on STM32H745I-DISCO board, some solder bridges need to be changed (open: SB41 & SB42, close: SB40 & SB32).*
+*Note 3: To use digital microphone on STM32H745I-DISCO board, some solder bridges need to be changed (open: SB41 & SB42, close: SB40 & SB32).*

 ## How to build